 Rip Curl works with Elevate, a leading global quality standards auditor, to perform audits on our behalf.
 Using the ERSA (ELEVATE Responsible Sourcing Assessment) format, Rip Curl ensures our factories are upholding our Workplace Code of Conduct and adhering to local laws protecting factory workers and the environment.

-- Design and develop innovative products that are durable and long-lasting, extending product life and reducing overall consumption, giving consideration to the impact of each stage of the production cycle on the environment
+- Design and develop innovative products that are durable and long-lasting to extend product life and reduce overall consumption, considering the impact of each stage of the production cycle on the environment.

-- Demonstrate honest and ethical behavior in all that we do
+- Demonstrate honest and ethical behaviour in all that we do.

 We see our pathway to sustainability as a journey where our customers, crew and shareholders are constantly raising their expectation level.
 It is this level of expectation we seek to meet and exceed.